 About The White House

 The White House has also been subjected to disaster, including two fires, one at the hands of the British in 1814 and one in the West Wing in 1929.
-Famous rooms in the White House include the Blue Room, where President Grover Cleveland married the youngest first lady in history and the Oval Office, which is the President’s office.
-The President’s office used to be housed in the Roosevelt Room, where President Roosevelt used to house a fish tank and fishing paraphernalia.
+Famous rooms in the White House include the Blue Room, where President Grover Cleveland married the youngest first lady in history and the President’s Oval Office, which replaced the Roosevelt Room, where President Roosevelt used to house a fish tank and fishing paraphernalia.

 The first Inaugural open house at the White House took place in 1805 and was held by President Thomas Jefferson following his swearing-in ceremony.

-The White House Visitors Centre is also a source of White House history, including details of the building’s architecture and history.
-A tour of the visitors centre should take between 20 minutes and an hour.
+The White House Visitors Centre is worth visiting regardless as a great source of White House history, including details of the building’s architecture and history.
+There are plenty of fun anecdotes and a comprehensive American Presidential history.
+Allow an hour or two to do it justice and the visitors centre is open until 4pm daily.

 Discover the best Historic Sites in the United States, from Independence Hall to Ellis Island and more, includes an interactive map of US cultural places, landmarks and monuments.